-- Promote programs that support the advancement of social and racial equity within communities throughout San Bernardino County. - Fund Council of Governments development. - Incentivize, attract, retain, and grow businesses as well as employment opportunities in San Bernardino County. - Remove obstacles that would prevent or inhibit local jurisdictions from developing more affordable housing. - Provide local jurisdictions more resources that would encourage the development of affordable housing. - Revise the Affordable Housing Sustainable Communities (AHSC) guidelines to provide opportunity for San Bernardino County to better compete for Cap and Trade funding. - Assist local governments with meeting regional GHG reduction goals including, not limited to, grants, incentive funding, and economic development tools that support transit oriented development. - Develop cost effective and technologically feasible conversion and replacement of public transit fleets to alternative fuels and electric vehicles. - Fund utility planning and upgrades to electrical infrastructure in support of fleet conversion.
+- Promote programs that support the advancement of social and racial equity within communities throughout San Bernardino County. - Fund Council of Governments programs. - Incentivize, attract, retain, and grow businesses as well as employment opportunities in San Bernardino County. - Remove obstacles that would prevent or inhibit local jurisdictions from developing more affordable and "missing middle" housing. - Provide local jurisdictions more resources that would encourage the development of affordable and "missing middle" housing. - Revise the Affordable Housing Sustainable Communities (AHSC) guidelines to provide opportunity for San Bernardino County to better compete for Cap and Trade funding. - Assist local governments with meeting regional GHG reduction goals including, not limited to, grants, incentive funding, and economic development tools that support transit oriented development. - Develop cost effective and technologically feasible conversion and replacement of public transit fleets to alternative fuels and electric vehicles. - Fund utility planning and upgrades to electrical infrastructure in

-Provide refueling/recharging infrastructure for alternative fuel or electric vehicles.

-- Fund Freeway Service Patrol, ride-sharing and call boxes, consistent with the level of growth and utilization. - Collaborate with public and private sector stakeholders on policy and funding matters that enhance economic development and quality of life in the Inland Empire region. - Establish policies and priorities for the use of existing utility facilities and require city/county review of any additional uses.
+- support of fleet conversion. - Provide refueling/recharging infrastructure for alternative fuel or electric vehicles. - Fund Freeway Service Patrol, ride-sharing, telecommuting and call boxes, consistent with the level of growth and utilization. - Collaborate with public and private sector stakeholders on policy and funding matters that enhance economic development and quality of life in the Inland Empire region. - Establish policies and priorities for the use of existing utility facilities and require city/county review of any additional uses. - Promote programs that support climate adaptation and resilience planning efforts within communities throughout San Bernardino County.

-- Infringe on decision-making authority of local jurisdictions and agencies over land-use and regional planning. - Impose unfunded mandates on local governments. - Divert local revenues for state purposes. - Effectuate risk to currently financed projects or the financing of future projects.
+- Infringe on decision-making authority of local jurisdictions and agencies over land-use and regional planning. - Impose unfunded mandates on local governments. - Divert local revenues for state purposes.